matrix-org/synapse/docs/saml_mapping_providers.md

        * `mxid_localpart` - Required.
 The mxid localpart of the new user.
        * `displayname` - The displayname of the new user.
 If not provided, will default to the value of `mxid_localpart`.
+       * `emails` - A list of emails for the new user.
+If not provided, will default to an empty list.
 * `parse_config(config)`
     - This method should have the `@staticmethod` decoration.
     - Arguments: